jh3nd3rs0n/jargyle/README.md

 The following is a simple overview of the directory.

-`.github/`: Contains GitHub workflow files that perform tests and analysis when a push has been made to the GitHub repository
+`.github/workflows/`: Contains GitHub workflow files that perform analyses and tests when a push has been made to the GitHub repository

 `argmatey/`: Maven module for the extensible command line interface.
 It is used for the Jargyle command line interface.